-Admitted students who present acceptable scores for higher level International Baccalaureate (IB) courses may receive credit for that coursework.
-Students must submit official course and test scores to the Office of Admissions to have the scores evaluated for credit.
-Credit granted on the basis of the IB course test scores is treated as transfer work and is subject to the University's transfer policy.
+Admitted students who present acceptable scores for higher level International Baccalaureate (IB) courses may receive advanced placement with credit.
+Students must submit official course test scores to the Office of Admissions to have the scores evaluated for credit.
+Credit granted on the basis of the IB course test scores is treated as transfer work and is subject to the university's transfer policy.
 See "Transfer Credit" in the Academic Policies Section of this catalog.